Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 	- ```
 	  # refind-install
 	  ```
 	- Edit `/boot/EFI/refind/refind.conf` and  add the following entry at the bottom.
+More info on [[Configuring the rEFInd Bootloader for Custom Boot Menu Stanzas]]
 	- ```
 	  menuentry "Arch Linux" {
 	      icon     /EFI/refind/themes/darkmini/icons/os_arch.png